Crossroad Camera C++ Demo¶

 > NOTE : Windows* systems may not have the Motion JPEG codec installed by default.
 If this is the case, you can download OpenCV FFMPEG back end using the PowerShell script provided with the OpenVINO install package and located at

 <INSTALL_DIR>/opencv/ffmpeg-download.ps1.
 The script should be run with administrative privileges if OpenVINO is installed in a system protected folder (this is a typical case).
 Alternatively, you can save results as images.

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text.
-In the default mode, the demo reports Person Detection time - inference time for the Person/Vehicle/Bike Detection network.
+In the default mode, during the demo’s run it reports Person Detection time - inference time for the Person/Vehicle/Bike Detection network.